 1/2 (gmatter + gantimatter) = gphoton

-where gmatter is the acceleration of falling matter, gantimatter is the acceleration of falling antimatter, and gphoton is a term that gives the gravitational redshift of photons (this equation is explained and proven in the Appendix below).
+where gmatter is the acceleration of falling matter, gantimatter is the acceleration of falling antimatter, and gphoton is a term that gives the gravitational redshift of photons (this equation is explained and proven in the appendix below).
 One of the first predictions of general relativity was that gmatter and gphoton should be exactly the same.

 Probably no experiment can ever show that gmatter and gphoton are exactly the same, but experiments have shown that the two differ by less than 0.02%.
-See for some background information.
+(See for some background information.)
 If gmatter and gphoton differ by less than 0.02%, then the equation above implies that gmatter and gantimatter cannot differ by more than 0.04%.
 So with only the above assumptions, theory and experiment show that antimatter should fall down, and with an acceleration fairly close to that of normal matter.
 Also, note that if matter attracts antimatter, then in theory antimatter should attract matter.
 This follows from Newton's third law.

-While these theoretical arguments are convincing, experimental results are essential in physics, and we now turn our attention to them.
+Although these theoretical arguments are convincing, experimental results are essential in physics, and we now turn our attention to them.

-But this does not necessarily tell us that matter and antimatter will fall similarly to the same level of precision when dropped on the Earth, because they could be affected differently be some new, unknown force that has too short a range to be seen on galactic length scales.
+But this does not necessarily tell us that matter and antimatter will fall similarly to the same level of precision when dropped on Earth, because they could be affected differently be some new, unknown force that has too short a range to be seen on galactic length scales.

 So what we would really like to have is a laboratory experiment where we simply drop some antimatter in a lab, and see how fast it falls.
 This has not yet been done.
 It is often thought that Fairbank and Witteborn at Stanford measured the fall of positrons and electrons and found them to fall at the same rate.
 In fact, they only measured the fall of electrons, and it's unclear to this day if, when measuring the fall of electrons, they were able to overcome the difficulties in properly isolating the electrons from stray electromagnetic fields.
 And they never reported on the fall of positrons at all.

 In order to reduce the effect of stray electromagnetic fields, it would be nice to use objects with the same magnitude of electric charge as electrons and positrons, but with much more mass, to increase the relative effect of gravity on the motion of the particle.
-Antiprotons are 1836 times as massive than positrons, so give you three orders of magnitude more sensitivity.
-Gerald Gabrielse and his coworkers have been cooling and trapping antiprotons at CERN in order to attempt this and other experiments.
+Antiprotons are 1836 times as massive as positrons, so give you three orders of magnitude more sensitivity.
+Gerald Gabrielse and his coworkers have been cooling and trapping antiprotons at CERN to attempt this and other experiments.
 The results are still inconclusive.